maelys-mcardle/adventure/documentation/6_entityconfig.md

 Rules require a trigger.
 There are two kinds of triggers: value triggers and transition triggers.

-Value triggers, like `someValue` above, evaluate the statements beneath it when the property's current value matches the value in the trigger.
+Value triggers, like `someValue:` above, evaluate the statements beneath it when the property's current value matches the value in the trigger.
 In the example above, `messageOne` is shown to the player when the property has the value `someValue`.

-Transition triggers, like `oneValue -- anotherValue` above, evaluate the statements beneath it when the property transitions from one value to another specified in the trigger.
+Transition triggers, like `oneValue -- anotherValue:` above, evaluate the statements beneath it when the property transitions from one value to another specified in the trigger.
 In the example above, when the property's value changes from `oneValue` to `anotherValue`, or from `anotherValue` to `oneValue`,